 Some may ask, why not just “wait their turn” in Mexico?

 Federal law and international treaty obligations state that the U.S. cannot force someone to go to a country where they will be at risk of persecution or torture.
 And yet the “Remain in Mexico” policy does just that, with devastating impact.
 Mexico, like some Central American countries, is also in crisis, with record-breaking numbers of homicides each year since 2017.
 As well, migrants are being targeted in the border region, as they are a profoundly vulnerable population.
 I heard stories of women having been held hostage by gang members in Mexico until they could pay for their release to continue their journey north, and sexual assault, robbery, and bribes are common experiences (read more).
-This American Life has a phenomenal podcast episode (#688) about the Remain in Mexico policy – have a listen.
+This American Life has a phenomenal podcast episode (#688) about the Remain in Mexico policy – have a listen (it’s a difficult one to hear).

 It is no wonder so many are instead attempting a dangerous river crossing, seeking border officials once they are “safe” on U.S. soil.